-The GCU Director of School Counseling Services program prepares individuals who hold valid NJ educational services certification as school counselors endorsement as a Director of School Counseling Services.
+The GCU Director of School Counseling Services program prepares individuals who already hold a valid educational services certification as a school counselor.
 The program includes study in administration, staff supervision, and curriculum development.
 Note: applicants who completed the GCU School Counselor program may use EDC5010 Curricular Leadership for the Inclusive School to fulfill the curriculum development requirement.